 A child has to be ten years or older to go on the trail rides.
 If a child is between ages 3 and 9 the Ranch has a pony the child can ride in our corral area or they can be led around the area on a horse.

 Can we ride together or double on one horse?

 There are only single riders on a horse at a time.

 Usually not, but this is up to the discretion of the wranglers.
 The wranglers may also bring guests back to the corral if they hear thunder.

 Can I fish in the Ranch’s lake?

 Yes, it is a catch and release.
 You do need to have a current fishing license.
-Fishing licenses and equipment can also be purchased at our Trading Post.
+Fishing licenses and equipment are not provided.

 What type of fish have been found in the Ranch’s lake?